lukstei/trading-backtest/README.md

 This is a general purpose lightweight backtesting engine for stocks, written in modern Java 8.

-Some advantages to other backtesting implementations are:
+Some advantages compared to other backtesting implementations are:

 * It uses a callback model and since it is implemented in java it should be pretty performant when running many backtests
 * Implemented in a mature programming language